Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Introduction

 \subsection{Organization of the paper}

 The remainder of this paper is organized as follows.
 In Section ~\ref{sec:preliminaries}, we introduce several preliminaries on simplicial complexes, homology, and quantum computing.
 In Section~\ref{sec:main}, we present the implementation of the projectors based on the quantum walks.
 This section includes the formal definitions of up, down, and harmonic random walks on simplicial complexes.
 In Section~\ref{sec:clique_construction}, we show efficient constructions of up, down, and harmonic quantum walk unitaries for clique complexes.
-Finally, in Section~\ref{sec:applications}, we show three applications of our quantum walks on simplicial complexes: estimation of the normalized Betti numbers, estimation of the normalized persistent Betti numbers, and the verification procedure of the promise clique homology problems.
+In Section~\ref{sec:applications}, we show two applications of our quantum walks on simplicial complexes: estimation of the normalized Betti numbers, estimation of the normalized persistent Betti numbers. {Finally, in Section~\ref{sec:dirichlet}, we show application of our quantum walk framework on HDDP.}